GIVING LIFE TO LIFE

 The valley is in Skagit county Washington

-My project documents food production on small farms in the early 21st century in North America.
+“Where Our Food Comes From: The Magic of Skagit Valley”: documents food production on small farms in the early 21st century in North America.
 These photographs provide an introduction into the daily work lives of farmers; the non-stop tasks of planting and cultivating, irrigating and harvesting, preparing crops for market, livestock care and management.
 The list endlessly loops, year after year.
 This is a glimpse of what it takes to feed us.
 While my project focuses on a small region of the Pacific NorthWest, the tasks of farmers are universal.

 I live and work in the Skagit River Valley, 90 miles north of Seattle where over 90 crops are grown in its rich soil.
-The farms I am documenting are small and operate primarily as organic farms.
+The farms I documented are small and operate primarily as organic farms.
 Most of the farm owners and farmworkers have lived here for generations.
 Many immigrated from Holland, Mexico and Scandinavia.

 FARM WORKERS